Dr Samantha Baradhi (CPsychol) Counselling Pychologist & Psychosexual Therapist

 I can offer supervision and consultancy to any practitioner involved in providing psychosexual therapy.
 This includes psychosexual & relationship therapists who are qualified or in training, working in private practice, the NHS or other organisational settings.

 Supervision is also offered to counselling psychologists in training and to counsellors who are qualified or in training.
 Concessional fees are available for those on a current training programme.

 I can provide consultancy and training services to organisations.
 Please contact me if this is something you would like to discuss.

 My details can be found on the British Psychological Society’s Register of Applied Psychology Practice Supervisors (RAPPS).
 This is an online search facility for those searching for a psychology supervisor and is designed to recognise psychologists with special expertise in supervision.

-Dr. Samantha Baradhi is based at The Broughty Practice for Osteopathic Medicine & Psychology Services, an established and discreet independent healthcare practice in the centre of Broughty Ferry, just outside Dundee.
+The Broughty Psychology Practice is part of The Broughty Practice for Osteopathic Medicine, an established and discreet independent healthcare practice in the centre of Broughty Ferry, just outside Dundee.

 Psychosexual Therapy is also available at the practice in Aberdeen.